RadArcadeKid/ppl-final-proj/README.md

 - Typing `Q` will let you go back and either enter a new Lettuce program, or you can quit entirely.

 Now, once you've entered either a specific expression, you can view more details about it.
-With our example program, if we step to 0, we'll see:

-If we select the `step` option, we'll start at the first (or 0th) expression.
+With our example program, if we select the `step` option, we'll start at the first (or 0th) expression.
 This produces the output:
 ~~~
 --------------------------
 -- Step: 0